Advanced Project Skills Summer School 2026

 Admissions

-A list of projects and course information will be shared with students who are in 1st, 2nd and 3rd year of the dual degree programme at Glasgow College, UESTC.
-The course is also open to applications from UESTC students who can show they meet the entry requirements.
-Interested students will be asked to fill in a form to check their eligibility.
+The summer school accepts applications from students currently in Y1, Y2 or Y3 of the dual degree programme at Glasgow College, UESTC as well as students from selected degrees at UESTC, who can show they meet the entry requirements.
 The number of places will be restricted, and entry will be competitive, based on academic performance.

 Visas and Flights